kimyvgy/simple-scrollspy/README.md

 ```npm
 $ npm run build
 ```
-The `dist` folder is automatically created and include file `simple-scrollspy.min.js`
+The `dist` folder is automatically created and includes the file `simple-scrollspy.min.js`

 ## Note
-- Feel free to make a pull request if you can, and create a Github issue if you come across one.
+- Feel free to make a pull request if you can, and create a Github Issue if you come across one.
-- Don't forget to give a star if you feel that the library is helpful to you.
-It may save somebody a lot of trouble some day.
+- Don't forget to give it a star if you feel that the library is helpful to you.
+It may save somebody a lot of trouble someday.

 ## Support / Donate